hapify/hapify/docs/templating/hapify/syntax.md

 ### Nested iterations

-In a multiple model template, this will loop over all fields of all models:
+In a multiple-model template, this will loop over all fields of all models:

 === "Long syntax"